4.4. External data types

 Note

-For more information on how to add an object in Anjay Lite, check this article.
+For more information on how to add an object in Anjay Lite, see this article.

 Finally, call the install function from main